The Principal Madrid

 Wellington Hotel & Spa

-Wellington Hotel & Spa is one of the few accommodations in Madrid with an outdoor pool, so you can relax with a swim, nap on a sun lounger, or sip a cocktail on the terrace.
+Wellington Hotel & Spa is one of the few accommodations in Madrid with an outdoor pool.
+Relax with a swim, nap on a sun lounger, or sip a cocktail.
 Of course, the hotel also features a beautiful spa with a treatment menu, fitness center, Finnish sauna, hydrotherapy soaking pool, and Hammam.
-There are also three themed restaurants, two bars, a bakery, options for Sunday brunch, a gourmet picnic basket, and English tea.
+There are also three themed restaurants, two bars, and a bakery on site, plus options for Sunday brunch, a gourmet picnic basket, and English tea.
 Essentially, you never have to leave!

 Rooms offer classy decor that strives to channel the building's past, though they can feel a little dark with heavy draping and slightly outdated dark-wood furnishings.
-If you'd like a sense of exclusivity, book a suite within the hotel's "Wellington Club," set on the top floor with a private lounge, bar, outdoor terrace, breakfast service, cigar cellar, and library.
-You'll feel like you've stepped back in time to Madrid's turn-of-the-century glamour.
+If you'd like a sense of exclusivity, book a suite within the hotel's "Wellington Club" on the top floor with a private lounge, bar, outdoor terrace, breakfast service, cigar cellar, and library.
 Learn more